 - The lid.
 This domed piece fits snugly on top to keep the heat from escaping while a meal is cooking.

-When it’s switched on, the coils heat and, in turn, warms the food.
+When it’s switched on, the coils heat and, in turn, warm the food.
 Since it’s well-insulated from top to bottom, no heat escapes into your kitchen.
 The crock gradually warms up, reaching as high as 148.9°C (300°F).
 The food simmers and cooks slowly over time.
 As the food heats up, it releases steam that the lid effectively traps.
 The moisture then returns to the food, adding flavor.

 Generally, food at the bottom cooks faster than what is at the top.
 To take advantage of this, most slow cooker recipes call for a layering strategy.
 Foods that take longer, such as vegetables, are usually layered at the bottom, while meats are better at the top.
 As a precaution, always place the cooker on a sturdy surface and away from walls.

 However, a slow cooker is only as energy efficient as you make it.
 If you repeatedly lift the lid to check how far along your recipe is, you’ll also allow steam to escape.
 Not only does this add to your final cook time, but it also forces the slow cooker to use more energy to heat the food again.
 Cranking up the heat to a medium or high setting will also force the machine to use more energy, making it even less energy efficient than normal!

 Watch this YouTube video for more information about the working principles of a slow cooker: